 How to Skip Ads on Hulu Using Enounce My Speed

 Enounce MySpeed is one of the ways if not to block ads completely, but to limit the lengths of advertisements.
 It allows to speed up or slow down the playback rate of videos on Adobe Flash without any noticeable changes to the quality.
 This being stated, MySpeed can help to increase the speed of the stream while ads are playing, therefore reducing the amount of time user wastes on them.
-The latest 5th version of MySpeed includes Ad Skipper, which supports, for example, Youtube video player and, luckily, Hulu too.
+The latest 5th version of MySpeed includes Ad Skipper, which supports, for example, a Youtube video player and, luckily, Hulu too.
 However, it’s important to mention that it is a paid feature, but if you want to try it, a 7-days free trial is available on the official site.

 Reload the Page with Video Streaming